Analytic Capacity and the Subadditivity Problem

 I studied for my doctorate at the University of Edinburgh from September 1970 to December 1973.
 I was awarded my PhD on the basis of my doctoral thesis, Analytic Capacity and the Subadditivity Problem, which is available for download from Edinburgh Research Archive.
+The topic of analytic capacity falls within the discipline of functional analysis, which is a major branch of modern mathematics.

 It not easy to explain in layman’s terms what my thesis is about, but I will try, and I will start at the very beginning.